Be2Can Festival: Top films and a look at Leni Riefenstahl!

 The Be2Can Festival will show award-winning films from Berlin from October 8th to 15th, 2025, including works about Leni Riefenstahl.

-The Be2can Festival is going into the twelfth round today and shows again an exciting program with 12 films, including some highly prostated productions.
-The creative director Dominik Hroneec and his father Ivan made the selection.
-Personal preferences and the possible viewer interest included the decisions.
-Some films were selected two years ago due to their promising scripts.
-In particular, the presentation of three German -language films throws an interesting light on the diversity of the festival in Prague.
+The Be2Can Festival is entering its twelfth round today and is once again showing an exciting program with 12 films, including some highly award-winning productions.
+Creative director Dominik Hronec made the selection together with his father Ivan.
+Personal preferences and possible viewer interest were taken into account in the decisions.
+Some films were selected two years ago based on their promising scripts.
+The presentation of three German-language films in particular sheds an interesting light on the diversity of the festival in Prague.

 A highlight in this year's program is “What Marielle Knows”, a captivating film by Frédéric Hambalek, which premiered in the main competition of the Berlinale.
 The story revolves around a teenage girl with special abilities.
 The documentary “Riefenstahl” by Andres Veiel will also be shown, which deals with the life of the controversial director Leni Riefenstahl.
 A third German-language film, “The Disappearance of Josef Mengele” by Kirill Serebrennikov, sheds light on the events surrounding the famous doctor and his past and celebrated its premiere in Cannes.